“The funny thing about horseback riding lessons is that they are lessons for life as well; look where you are going, because you go where you look.”

 At Bonnie Lea Farm, safety comes first; the safety of the rider and the horse.
 We encourage riders to own their helmets, although helmets are on hand at the farm.
 All riders must wear helmets and proper footwear.

 Lessons are offered Monday through Friday during the day and early evenings and on some weekends, depending on the show schedules.
 Group lessons are usually 3 to 5 riders.
-A private lesson is suggested for first time students.
+A private lesson may be suggested for first time students.
 Lessons must be scheduled in advance.

 1 Hour Group Lesson – $55

 20 Minutes Pony Ride – $50 appropriate for riders age 4-7

 Bonnie Lea Farm lessons are divided into levels of ability.
 Although many students get attached to a particular horse, it is very important for riders to become versatile and more skilled by riding different horses.
 Learning proper care of the horse and equipment is just as important as learning to ride.

 - Beginner – learning balance, steering, leg yield, and learning to walk and trot

 - Advanced Beginner – continue to improve walk and trot (with correct diagonal), learning to canter and possibly jump cross-rails (PHA Short and Long Stirrup)

 - Intermediate – continue to improve flat work (including yielding & bending) and begin jumping a course AND learn to polish skills (PHA Pre-Children’s Equitation)

 - Advanced Intermediate – (PHA Children’s Equitation) Can already jump a course (building to 2’6) AND continue to improve flat work (including bending, riding “round”)